AbuMandour/WhiteMvvm/README.md

 #### TransitionalList
 this a list that help Transition layer to do ToModel method in the list

-### Validations
-Any app that accepts input from users should ensure that the input is valid.
-An app could, for example, check for input that contains only characters in a particular range, is of a certain length, or matches a particular format.
-Without validation, a user can supply data that causes the app to fail.
-Validation enforces business rules and prevents an attacker from injecting malicious data.

-In the context of the Model-View-ViewModel (MVVM) pattern, a view model or model will often be required to perform data validation and signal any validation errors to the view so that the user can correct them. any mobile app performs synchronous client-side validation of view model properties and notifies the user of any validation errors by highlighting the control that contains the invalid data, and by displaying error messages that inform the user of why the data is invalid.

-#### Specifying Validation Rules
-Validation rules are specified by creating a class that derives from the IValidationRule<T> interface, This interface specifies that a validation rule class must provide a boolean Check method that is used to perform the required validation and a ValidationMessage property whose value is the validation error message that will be displayed if validation fails.

-#### Adding Validation Rules to a Property
-view model properties that require validation are declared to be of type ValidatableObject<T>, where T is the type of the data to be validated
-For validation to occur, validation rules must be added to the Validations collection of each ValidatableObject<T> instance
-#### Triggering Validation
-Validation can be triggered manually for a view model property.
-For example, this occurs in any mobile app when the user taps the Login button on the LoginView we call Validate method which performs validation of the username and password entered by the user on the LoginView, by invoking the Validate method on each ValidatableObject<T> instance.
-This method clears the Errors collection and then retrieves any validation rules that were added to the object's Validations collection.
-The Check method for each retrieved validation rule is executed, and the ValidationMessage property value for any validation rule that fails to validate the data is added to the Errors collection of the ValidatableObject<T> instance.
-Finally, the IsValid property is set, and its value is returned to the calling method, indicating whether validation succeeded or failed.

 #### Notes:
 - you must make syre that we follow our naming conventions in naming of view and view model